MagnusBai/DetFileObj/README.md

 # DetFileObj

-base class of many detection files
+* provide a base class for object detection files

+* base class has many interfaces for data editing & augmentation

+* derived class are used for reading & writing